-* Your drawdown account it is subject to income tax once you draw income., Even the smallest withdrawal of income can seriously restricts tax relief on future pension contributions.
+* Your drawdown account it is subject to income tax once you draw income.
+Even the smallest withdrawal of income can seriously restricts tax relief on future pension contributions.
 Also bear in mind that legislation can quickly change.

-Always take independent financial advice before entering into drawdown.
+It’s very important that you take independent financial advice before entering into drawdown.